Boise Fence Contractors: 2026 Costs & Free Quotes

 • What warranty do you offer on labor and materials?

-Climate and materials
+Climate and material performance

 Soil conditions

-Local regulations
+Local fence regulations

-Boise’s zoning code sets these fence parameters:
+Boise’s zoning code caps residential fence heights:

-• Front yard fences: maximum 4 feet
+• Front yards: maximum 4 feet

 • Corner lots: sight-triangle restrictions at intersections